S63606-UMT/CookingDelight/README.md

 6. Complete the profile image feature
 	- For profile image update, Redirect to profile view if empty. ✔

-# RecipeView TODO:
+# Recipe TODO:
-1. Create recipe table under cooking_delight_db.sql
+1. Create recipe table under cooking_delight_db.sql ✔
-2. Create the necessary view (HTML, JSP, CSS, JS) in /recipeView
+2. Create the necessary view (HTML, JSP, CSS, JS) in /recipeView ✔
-	- Three category of food
+	- Three category of food ❌
-	- paging is inevitable
+	- paging is inevitable ❌
-	- prime place to use JSTL?
+	- prime place to use JSTL? ✔
-	- The recipe should allow markdown format for better readability for client.
+	- The recipe should allow markdown format for better readability for client. ❌
-3. Create recipeDAO.java in com.dao to access database.
+3. Create recipeDAO.java in com.dao to access database. ✔
-	- Use com.util.DBConnection to open connection.
+	- Use com.util.DBConnection to open connection. ✔
-4. Create recipe.java in com.Model for reusability.
+4. Create recipe.java in com.Model for reusability. ✔
-	- Simple is best.
+5. Create RecipeController.java to be the intermediary between the View and the business process. ✔
-5. Create RecipeController.java to be the intermediary between the View and the business process.
+6. Implement CRUD ✔